Fårömål dialect

-Fårömål is the most archaic dialect of Gutamal in terms of morphology and phonetics.
+Fårömål is the most archaic dialect of Gutnish in terms of morphology and phonetics.
 The dialect is closest to Old Gutnish and has retained, for example, the a-ending of the infinitive.
 There are also verb endings that no longer exist in the dialect of the main island (Storlandsmål) as in Swedish and Danish (e. g.: ja kimbur, däu kumbort, han kumbur).
 And while the unstressed endings are often dropped in the Main Island dialect, the Fårö Gutnish has preserved them (e. g.
 Han skudd' gleid' (gläid') ti Fol u kaup' skog on the main island → Han skudde gläida till Fola u kaupa skog in Farømål).